curlback/mlty-cli/readme.md

 # mlty

-A versatile command-line tool that combines system utilities with package management capabilities and functionality such as package management detection and installation.
+A versatile command-line tool for managing projects and package managers.
+It provides utilities for installing/removing packages, running scripts, checking project info, and managing dependencies across npm, yarn, pnpm and bun package managers.

+#

 ## Features